Rehgar Abilities and Strategy

 - Cooldown: 90 seconds

 Bloodlust allows your team to close in on to your opponents very fast while at the same time increasing their Attack Speed and Movement Speed significantly.
-What makes Bloodlust a truly powerful Heroic Ability with strong Basic Attackers, such as Illidan or Valla, is the inherent 30% Life Steal.
+What makes Bloodlust a truly powerful Heroic Ability with strong Marskmen (such as Raynor) and other Heroes with strong Basic Attacks (for example Thrall) is the inherent life steal.

 Instead of using a mount, Rehgar transforms into a Ghost Wolf with 20% increased Movement Speed.
 Basic Attacks in Ghost Wolf form cause him to lunge at his target and deal 75% bonus damage.
 Dealing damage, using Abilities, and channeling cancels Ghost Wolf form.